sciZer0/newdiscoveries/c/README.md

 ## 1.2.
 Endless Series of Errors in Science

-As you might see, all the "official" formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
+As you might see, all the official formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.

 But there is THE Initial Fundamental Error that derives all other fundamental errors.

-The Initial Fundamental Error is the wrong concept of Force, including the wrong formula of Force.
+The Initial Fundamental Error is the official concept of Force (including the official formula of Force) being wrong.

-The wrong concept of Force, in its turn, derives all other fundamental errors (including but not limited to the wrong concept of Work and the wrong concept of Energy) which all together are resulting in the endless series of errors in science.
+In its turn, this official concept of Force, being wrong, derives all other fundamental errors (including the official concept of Work and the official concept of Energy -- also being wrong) which all together results in the endless series of errors in science.

 ---